Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set TBox.Tx = ctl

-The Case "TextBox" finds a TextBox in Ctl.
-In the next step, myClass2 Class instantiates into the TBox object.
-The Form object is assigned in the TBox.fm Property.
-The Ctl Control now has a TextBox control and this is assigned to the TBox.Tx Property.
-In the next two steps, the GotFocus and LostFocus Events are enabled, and the TBox myClass2 object instance is added to the Collection object.
-After that, the TextBox instance Reference in the TBox object is erased.
+When the Case "TextBox" condition is met, the control Ctl is identified as a TextBox.
+The myClass2 class is then instantiated into the TBox object.
+The Form object is assigned to the TBox.fm property, and the TextBox control Ctl is assigned to the TBox.Tx property.
+The GotFocus and LostFocus Events are enabled, and the TBox instance is added to the Collection object.
+Finally, the TextBox reference TBox is released with Set TBox = Nothing.

 The intermediary Class Module myClass2_Init is ready.
 Now we will create our Demo Part-III Form.